Customer segmentation analysis remains a highly critical task for companies today.

-Marketers who use BlueConic can then use this new info about this niche portion of their customer base to see what past personalized messaging helps increase their engagement and buying behaviors and perhaps apply the same approach to other segments.
+BlueConic users can then use this new info about this niche portion of their customer base to see what past personalized messaging helps increase their engagement and buying behaviors and perhaps apply the same approach to other segments.

 Having just some customer data stored in disparate databases won’t give you the necessary insights into your target audiences or ability to liberate that data in cross-channel activities.

-Nor will it give other teams at your brand the opportunity to leverage said data for their work (e.g., informing product development or go-to-market strategies for new offerings).
+Nor will it give other teams at your company the opportunity to leverage said data for their work (e.g., informing product development or go-to-market strategies for new offerings).

 It’s only when you consolidate every pertinent data point for your audience into a single source of truth like a CDP that you’ll be in a position to segment customers, compare them accordingly, and create an action plan that improves your lifecycle marketing strategy.